Security of Payment Act

 New South Wales was the first Australian jurisdiction to introduce this massive reform to payment arrangements in the building and construction industry.
 Shortly afterwards, Victoria introduced legislation closely modeled on the NSW Act in its original form.
 Since that time both the NSW and Victorian Acts have undergone significant amendments, simplifying the capacity of claimants to make applications.
 Now all States and Territories have enacted security of payment legislation.
 The South Australian, Tasmanian and Australian Capital Territory legislation is closely modeled on the NSW Act (as amended).
 The Northern Territory and Western Australian legislation is loosely modeled on the UK ‘construction contracts’ Act.
-The former LNP government in Queensland amended the "Payments" act (it is not a "Security of Payments" act and is now called a "Fairness" act) which removed the claimants right of choice of ANA, prevented industry parties receiving free advice from ANAs and introduced mandatory adjudication application fees.
+The former LNP government in Queensland amended the "Payments" act (it is not a "Security of Payments" act and is now called a "Fairness" act) which removed the claimants right of choice of ANA, prevented industry parties receiving free help from ANAs and introduced mandatory adjudication application fees.
 The Queensland Act is expensive, slow and cumbersome.
 The majority of adjudication applications made under that Act are found to be invalid.